Desmond Tutu: Retirement from public life: 2010–2021

 In October 2010, Tutu announced his retirement from public life so that he could spend more time "at home with my family – reading and writing and praying and thinking".
 In 2013, he declared that he would no longer vote for the ANC, stating that it had done a poor job in countering inequality, violence, and corruption; he welcomed the launch of a new party, Agang South Africa.
 After Mandela's death in December, Tutu initially stated that he had not been invited to the funeral; after the government denied this, Tutu announced his attendance.
 He criticised the memorials held for Mandela, stating that they gave too much prominence to the ANC and marginalised Afrikaners.

 Tutu maintained an interest in social issues.
 In 2011, he called on the Anglican Church of Southern Africa to conduct same-sex marriages; in 2015 he gave a blessing at his daughter Mpho's marriage to a woman in the Netherlands.
 In 2014, he came out in support of legalised assisted dying, revealing that he wanted that option open to him.

 Tutu continued commenting on international affairs.
 In November 2012, he published a letter of support for the imprisoned US military whistleblower Chelsea Manning.
-In May 2014, Tutu visited Fort McMurray, in the heart of the Canada's oil sands, condemning the "negligence and greed" of oil extraction.
+In May 2014, Tutu visited Fort McMurray, in the heart of Canada's oil sands, condemning the "negligence and greed" of oil extraction.
 A month earlier he had called for "an apartheid-style boycott [of corporations financing the injustice of climate change] to save the planet".

 In August 2017, Tutu was among ten Nobel Peace Prize laureates who urged Saudi Arabia to stop the execution of 14 participants of the 2011–12 Saudi Arabian protests.
 In September, Tutu asked Myanmar's leader Aung San Suu Kyi to halt the army's persecution of the country's Muslim Rohingya minority.
 In December 2017, he was among those to condemn US President Donald Trump's decision to officially recognise Jerusalem as Israel's capital.
+Tutu's last prominent public statement on world affairs was an op-ed published in the UK Guardian on 30 December 2020, in which he called for incoming U.S. President Joe Biden to declare Israel had nuclear weapons and to eliminate all financial aid to the country (he believed that doing so would lead to the fall of Israel's "apartheid" system because it would remove alleged Israeli deterrence over the Arabs and force a "peace agreement").